LogoOsome

 The Inland Revenue Authority of Singapore (IRAS) frowns upon both tax evasion and aggressive tax avoidance.
 Together with other tax regulatory bodies around the world, these authorities would actively tackle tax evasion through investigations and auditing, to ensure that taxes are paid up and punishments for tax evaders.

-9 Steps to Avoid Committing Tax Evasion for Companies
+9 Steps To Avoid Committing Tax Evasion for Companies

 A company will be held responsible for the actions of its staff if they were found to be carrying out any activities that are seen as evading taxes.
 If you own a company in Singapore, here are the things you should look out for to avoid committing tax evasion.